keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/greene5.jpeg" alt="Transform by changing" hspace="30px" align="right" width="40%">

-I am currently an instructor of philosophy at Asbury University.
-In 2016, I earned my PhD in philosophy from the University of Kentucky, where I also serve as a teaching postdoc.
+I am currently a postdoc at the University of Kentucky, where I completed my PhD in philosophy in 2016.

-My primary research centers on virtue ethics, practical reason, and the concept of 'nature.'
+My primary research centers on virtue ethics.
+Specifically, I investigate concepts such as practical reason, nature, and 'natural reasoning.'
 For example, what does it mean to assert that virtue is 'natural' for human beings?
-Is such an assertion 'scientific'?
+Can ethical knowledge be (or be like) scientific knowledge?
 I address such questions in dialogue with both religious and secular thinkers.
-In addition to ethics, I have a long-standing interest in philosophy of mind as well as interdisciplinary interests in bioethics and the philosophy of biology.
+In addition to ethics, I have long-standing interests in philosophy of mind, Plato and Aristotle, and interdisciplinary interests in bioethics and the philosophy of biology.

-In the classroom, I've successfully helped learners to practice "the art of liberation" for more than 10 years at public research universities, private liberal arts universities, and high schools.
+In the classroom, I've successfully helped learners to practice "the art of liberation" for more than 10 years at public research universities, private liberal arts universities, and classical high schools.

-You can read [more about me here](/about), [peruse my curriculum vitae,](/cv) or explore my [courses](/teaching) and [research.](/research)
+You can read [more about me here](/about).
+Alternatively, you can [peruse my curriculum vitae,](/cv) explore my [courses](/teaching) and [research.](/research)

-Alternatively, you can enter the [Student Portal.](/students)
+Students are invited to enter the [Student Portal.](/students)